 How to Get Someone Into Rehab When They’ve Asked for Help

-The first scenario occurs when a friend or family member admits to you they are struggling with a substance abuse problem and asks for your help.
+The first scenario occurs when a friend or family member admits to you that they’re struggling with a substance abuse problem and asks for your help.
 While it may seem small, this is a huge step for someone who is considering recovery.
 It’s important to react as calmly as you can and talk with the person in a nonjudgmental manner.
 It’s also critical to realize that you probably can’t help this person on your own; addiction is a chronic illness that typically requires professional intervention.
-Don’t be afraid to reach out for help from counselors, doctors or rehab facilities.
+Don’t be afraid to reach out for help from counselors, doctors or drug rehab facilities.

 Offer to help your loved one research recovery options, be with them when they call or visit a facility or help them arrange an appointment with a doctor or therapist.
-For someone who’s been caught in the cycle of addiction, reaching outside of it is the unknown and can be scary.
+For someone who’s caught in the cycle of addiction, reaching outside it is the unknown and can be scary.
 Offering encouragement and support through this process makes it more likely your loved one will follow through on seeking professional addiction treatment in North Carolina.

-How to Convince Someone to Go to Rehab
+Can You Convince Someone to Go to Rehab?

 First, you must talk to the person about the addiction.
 This is often referred to as “confronting someone about addiction,” but remember that confrontational behavior on your part can spark defensive behavior on theirs.
 Here are some tips for opening the discussion about drug or alcohol abuse with a loved one.

 - Whenever possible, choose a time and place that’s comfortable for you both.
 The Thanksgiving dinner table (with all the relatives looking on) or the hurried moments before rushing off to work are not ideal.
 Try to select options that afford privacy, time and physical comfort.